aakash4dev/ethereum-transaction-simulator/README.md

 # Ethereum Transaction Simulator

-A Go tool for testing TPS (transactions per second) on EVM-compatible blockchains.
-Automatically generates contracts, deploys them, and sends transactions to random addresses in parallel.
+**Stress testing tool for EVM-compatible blockchains**

+This tool is designed to stress test your blockchain and verify that transactions and smart contract deployment work correctly on EVM-compatible chains.

+## Purpose

+- **Stress Testing**: Test maximum TPS (transactions per second) of your blockchain
+- **Functionality Verification**: Verify that transactions and smart contract deployment/interaction work correctly
+- **Network Load Testing**: Generate high transaction volume to test network capacity

 ## Quick Start